GUIDE TO FINANCIAL AID

 The majority of students who apply for financial aid receive it.
 Regardless of your income, there is only one way to know if you qualify: You need to apply.

-The agencies that process applications for financial aid calculate a figure called "Effective Family Contribution," or EFC.
+The agencies that process applications for financial aid calculate a figure called "Expected Family Contribution," or EFC.
 This is the amount that your family (parents and student) is expected to contribute to the cost of education for the upcoming school year.
 EFC is based on the following:

 - net income

 - value of real estate and investments

 - emergency expenses

 - number in college